Introduction

 Q: Do I need a different integration per country?

-A: No. The POS System API is unified across markets and abstracts country-specific fiscal rules behind the same set of endpoints (/echo, /order, /pay, /sign, /issue, /journal).
+A: No. The POS System API is unified across markets and abstracts country-specific fiscal rules behind the same set of endpoints (/echo, /pay, /sign, /issue, /journal).
 Country-specific behaviour is driven by the CashBox configuration and the data sent in the requests, not by a separate API surface.

 Q: What is x-operation-id used for, and how should it be generated?